Controlling Language and Diffusion Models by Transporting Activations: Introduction

 Pre-trained Generative Models ({\GM}s) typically undergo an additional fine-tuning phase to better align them to a desired behavior.
 For example, Large Language Models (LLMs) are aligned via instruction fine-tuning~\citep{weifinetuned} or RLHF~\citep{ouyang2022training}.
 Although less extensively, these strategies have also been applied to Text-to-Image (T2I) models \citep{wallace2024diffusion,yang2024using}.
 However, as the number of parameters grows, alignment approaches can become challenging from a computational and memory perspective~\citep{houlsby2019parameter}.
 In addition, these strategies modify the model's internal mechanisms, realigning its parameters by leveraging new data, which can have the undesired side effect of impacting the utility of the model on other metrics~\citep{kotha2024understanding, luo2023empirical}, such as 0-shot evaluation or question-answering.

-The increasing cost of fine-tuning has motivated research in \ii{} on pre-trained models~\citep{suau2022self,rimsky2023steering,zou2023representation,li2024inference} in order to control specific behaviors.
+The increasing cost of fine-tuning has motivated research in \ii{} on pre-trained models that offer a better understanding of features~\citep{geiger2024finding} or to control specific behaviors ~\citep{suau2022self,rimsky2023steering,zou2023representation,li2024inference}.
 Since these modifications are typically sparse and/or low-dimensional, they can be estimated using a few hundreds of sentences~\citep{suau2024whispering,turner2023activation}.
 For example, \citet{rimsky2023steering,li2024inference} shift activations by a constant vector estimated with sets of desired and undesired data (\eg non-toxic and toxic); or~\citet{suau2024whispering} mitigate toxicity by dampening the activations of expert neurons.
 While effective, existing methods do not preserve the activation distribution observed by the model during training.
 Considering how brittle {\GM}s can be \citep{huu2024effects,sclar2023quantifying}, a constant shift can move activations out-of-distribution (OOD), which can lead to unwanted behaviors, and hinder both the conditioning and the general model performance.